vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 By sending an update agreement call in test with the status "Active" the agreement can be turned to active.
 An example of this call can be seen in the postman collection.

 #How does a user see any charges I send?
 A charge will be displayed to the user 8 days before the money are reserved.
 The charge will then appear in the app.
+You can still retrieve all relevant charges through the API.